hyungminkimdev/aiffel/README.md

 - **Objective**: Optimize hyperparameters for CNN models.
 - **Techniques**: Used Keras Tuner to explore optimal learning rates, number of filters, and dropout rates.

+### 17. Sentiment Classification
+- **Objective**: Classify movie reviews as positive or negative.
+- **Techniques**: Used LSTM, GRU, and KoBERT for sentiment analysis.
+Applied tokenization, embedding, and fine-tuning strategies.

+### 18. Transformer Chatbot
+- **Objective**: Develop a chatbot capable of generating natural conversations.
+- **Techniques**: Implemented Transformer-based sequence-to-sequence and BERT models.
+Applied preprocessing and fine-tuning techniques.

 ### 19. Chatbot GPT
 - **Objective**: Develop a conversational AI model using GPT.
 - **Techniques**: Fine-tuned a GPT-2 model on a custom dataset, applied preprocessing techniques for better responses.
 - **Result**: Created an interactive chatbot capable of generating coherent and contextually relevant responses.

+### 20. Korean Conversation Type Classification
+- **Objective**: Classify types of conversations in Korean dialogue datasets.
+- **Techniques**: Used LSTM, GRU, and KoBERT for classification.
+Optimized performance using data augmentation and embedding tuning.